tiasMardiansyah/tiasMardiansyah/README.md

 -->

 ## About ##
-My name is Tias Mardiansyah, and I am a software developer who mostly work with backend.
+My name is Tias Mardiansyah, and I am a software developer.

 <ul>
   <li>Programming language that i have experience with